kosli-dev/cli/docs.kosli.com/content/getting_started/service-accounts.md

 Prior to engaging with Kosli, authentication is necessary.
 There are two methods to achieve this:

-1. Utilizing a service account API key (recommended).
+1. Using a service account API key (recommended).
 2. Using a personal API key.

 ## Service Accounts